NiveRajen/Quizzes/README.md

 **Answer**: 4

-# Quiz 28
+# Quiz 28 -

-Swift Quiz
+SwiftUI Quiz
 -
 **In SwiftUI, how do you specify the layout of items inside a `HStack` to evenly space them?**
     a) `.padding()`